 What Human Design Is (And Is Not)

-We start with what Human Design is not and then we will share our perspective on what it is.
+I’ll start with what Human Design is not, then share my perspective on what it is.

 What Human Design Is Not